 If problems arise with research or supervision, students should talk to their supervisors, or to the Part III Manager, or to the Secretary of the Degree Committee.
 The Director of Graduate Studies will be happy to advise Part III students planning to go on to PhD research.
 All Part III students must be resident in Cambridge throughout the duration of the course.

 Seminars and lectures

 The Part III seminar is the core teaching resource for the course.
 During the second half of the second term, and during the third term, the seminars provide opportunities for Part III students to present their own work.
-Part III students should also attend the Research Methods and Resources seminars, held at the start of Michaelmas Term and supported by information on the website.
 Students are also strongly encouraged to attend the Departmental Seminar and other seminars, workshops and reading groups arranged regularly by the Department.
-Graduate Training Workshops also run fortnightly throughout the academic year, focussing on key research, presentation, publication and employment skills.
+Graduate training workshops, which run throughout the academic year, focus on key research, presentation, publication and employment skills.

 Part III students are also strongly encouraged to attend some of the HPS Part II lectures for the papers they did not take the previous year, as well as relevant lectures and seminars held in other departments and faculties in the University.
 The Part III Manager and the supervisors will help indicate the lectures and seminars close to each student's interests.

-Students should make an application to the Head of Department by 14 March 2014.
+Students should email their application to firstname.lastname@example.org by 11 March 2016.
 Applications should consist of the following: